theezanonymous/no-keyboard/README.md

 - **WPM estimate** (standard: `(characters / 5) / minute`)
 - A **settings panel** to tune press/lift thresholds and smoothing

-This version is refactored into small, readable modules under `./js/`.
+This version is combined into a single HTML file.

 ---